dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 * InjectAMD: While deprecated, some users require this for proper initialization, avoid unless absolutely necessary

 ## Unsupported AMD GPUs

-### **Navi 20 series**
-#### Highest Supported OS: None

-These GPUs are slated for support sometime in the next few macOS releases as we have full confirmation on framebuffer and PCI ID support in the drivers.
-However, at this moment, there is limited functionality with these GPUs so we recommend holding off purchasing until proper acceleration has been achieved in the public.

-Unsupported Cards:

-* RX 6800
-* RX 6800 XT
-* RX 6900 XT

 ### **Lexa Series**
 #### Highest Supported OS: None